rez-go/constraints/README.md

 could be classified into two classes: API errors, and data errors.

-When we are talking about data-related errors, most are instances are coming from data validation.
+When we are talking about data-related errors, most are instances are coming out from data validation.
 An error which coming from a validation process should provide enough information about why the data is considered as invalid, i.e., the rules or constraints it violated.

 For example, we define `TooShortError`.
 We expect it to contains details